How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 Average CPC - Average cost-per-click (Avg.
 CPC) is the amount that you've paid for your ad divided by its total clicks.
 Depending on your bidding strategy and competitor bids, as well as time of the month you started your campaign and time of the day, your average CPC will vary.

-This is because the cost per click varies on multiple factors, and we really mean it.
+This is because the cost per click varies on multiple factors.
 Some of the factors affecting your keyword CPC are geographical location, time of the day, device, audiences, demographics, and most importantly, competitor bids.
 PPC competitors might be bidding 300% more on certain keywords, but only for devices or demographics you are not targeting.

-It is definitely worth mentioning that Google can charge you more than your Max CPC and spend way over your daily budget, depending on the time of the month you launched your campaigns.
-This is because Google believes that by serving your ad to a certain user at a given time, this would lead to benefits for you - you can read their policy and rules on that here.
+Google can charge you more than your Max CPC and spend way over your daily budget, depending on the time of the month you launched your campaigns.
+This is because Google thinks that by serving your ad to a certain user at a given time, this would lead to benefits for you - you can read their policy and rules on that here.

 There are certain things you could do to reduce the cost per click, such as improving quality score and increasing ad rank, as well as adjusting bids for certain times of the day or even demographics.
 Alternatively, you could also change your bidding strategy once your account has enough data and conversions with good cost per acquisition.